TortySivill/TortySivill.github.io/_pages/about.md

 ---

 I have recently completed a PhD in Explainable AI.
-Currently in Indonesia finding myself.
-CTO of Decima2.
+I am the Co-founder and CSO of Decima2.
 I want to build Trustworthy AI.